hssmalo/steampunkfantasy/rules.md

       Some weapons may load more than one ammo per loading.
 It is then noted as load[5] \
 Aim : optional: +2 to hit\
-Fire: fire at an enemy within line of sight and within a legal firing angle of tank.
+Fire: fire at an enemy within line of sight and within a legal firing angle of tank. \
+Spot: try to reveal a hidden unit.
+Roll a normal to-hit as if you where shooting.
+If successfull the hidden unit is revealed. \
 Default: - \

 The speed of the unit may restrict what options are available.